tdimitrov/tranqap/docs/cmd.rst

 Binary options
 ==============

-This section describes the usage of rpcap command.
+This section describes the usage of tranqap command.
 General usage of the
 binary:

 .. code:: shell

-    rpcap [global flags] [subcommand [subcommand flags]]
+    tranqap [global flags] [subcommand [subcommand flags]]

 Check the following subsections for details.